Lucae81110/Camera-shutter-measuring-device/README.md

 # Camera-shutter-measuring-device
 This device is dedicated to verifying the proper functioning of the shutters of film cameras.
 This MicroPython program is designed for the **Raspberry Pi Pico** (specifically using the Pimoroni Pico Display) to function as a **Digital Shutter Speed Tester**.
-It allows photographers and camera collectors to verify the accuracy of analog camera shutters using a photodiode.
+It allows photographers and camera collectors to verify the accuracy of analog camera shutters using a photoresistor.

 Hardware need
  Raspebry Pico,